Regularized Step Directions in Nonlinear Conjugate Gradient Methods: Numerical Results

-The results in Tables 2-6 and Figures 2 and 3 show that the hybrid cubic regularization improves the number of iterations and the runtime on the CUTEr test set. \begin{itemize} \item For overall success, we have that ``With Powell Restarts'' and ``Hybrid Cubic'' each solve 190 of the 230 problems, a rate of 82.6\%.
-This includes 180 jointly solved problems, 10 problems solved by ``With Powell Restarts'' only, and 10 problems solved by ``Hybrid Cubic'' only. \item For iterations, we see in Figures 2 that ``Hybrid Cubic'' outperforms ``With Powell Restarts'' on the jointly solved problems.
-The graph on the left shows a scatterplot where each point represents one problem, with the coordinates equaling iteration counts by the two codes.
-(The line $y=x$ is included to help our assessment.)
-In this graph, there are 81 blue dots representing instances where ``Hybrid Cubic'' had fewer iterations, 59 red dots where ``With Powell Restarts'' had fewer iterations, and 40 orange dots where they had the same number of iterations.
-That means on 121 of the 180 jointly solved problems, or 67.2\%, ``Hybrid Cubic'' exhibits the same or fewer number of iterations as ``With Powell Restarts.''
-The performance profile for iterations, as shown in Figure 3, indicates that ``Hybrid Cubic'' outperforms ``With Powell Restarts'' on all 230 problems of the test set. \item It is interesting to note that the improvement becomes slightly more pronounced if we use a typical iteration limit of 1,000 (instead of 10,000).
+\item It is interesting to note that the improvement becomes slightly more pronounced if we use a typical iteration limit of 1,000 (instead of 10,000).
 In that case, there are 166 jointly solved problems. ``Hybrid Cubic'' performs fewer iterations on 76, ``With Powell Restarts'' performs fewer iterations on 50, and the two codes perform the same number of iterations on 40.
 That means on 116 of the 166 jointly solved problems, or 69.9\%, ``Hybrid Cubic'' exhibits the same or fewer number of iterations as ``With Powell Restarts.'' \item There were 14 jointly solved problems where at least one solver performed over 1,000 iterations.
 On these instances, there is no clearly observed pattern, as such a high iteration typically indicates that the problem is severely ill-conditioned or that $f(x)$ is highly nonconvex.
 One example is the problem {\em watson}, with $n=31$, and where

 On this problem, ``With Powell Restarts'' performs 2248 and ``Hybrid Cubic'' performs 8919 iterations to reach a solution.
 Similar behavior is observed on {\em s371}, which is identical to {\em watson} but with $n=9$.
 However, on {\em dixmaani}-{\em dixmaanl}, where $m = 1,000$, $n=3,000$, and